Inix3K/TinTin/README.md

 		* _I.E.: cp char/inix.tin char/inix3s.tin_

 ## Connect to the MUD
-Now that you have the initial setup done, it's time to get playing!
+Now that you have the initial setup done, it's time to get playing!<br/>
 Type "cd" to return to the home directory

 TMUX Connection Aliases: